hucker/ten8t/README.md

 1. Improve ten8t_checker.py and ten8t_function.py to reduce their complexity numbers.
 2. Add support for handling coroutines and async generators, so ten8t can support all function types.
 2. Progress bars for using multithreading is broken.
+3. Improved decorators for so attribute didn't do ALL the work.

 ## Latest changes